PieroVicenti/CryptoShow/README.md

 ## Programming Languages & API
 -ReactJS
 <br>
--Axios has been used to make api request
+-Axios has been used to make api request (trhoguh Rapid.com)